hangyakuzero/QrGen/README.md

+#QR GEN

-# This is a simple web app that let's you generate qr code with an image
+## This is a simple web app that let's you generate qr code with an image

-## I made this to recover from the burnout I had from coding, simple cookie cutter project made with ❤️
+I made this to recover from the burnout I had from coding simple cookie cutter project made with ❤️